 - Stage Two: Acts of aggression, rapid mood swings, loss of friends, mild rebellion and sudden changes in personality.
 If you see a pattern of this sort, seek outside assistance immediately from a trusted counsellor.

 - Stage Three: Overt rebellion, visible depression, extreme fatigue, giving away prized possessions, expressions of hopelessness, and suicidal threats or gestures.
 These symptoms mean trouble.
 Get professional help right away.
 If your son is clinically depressed, he cannot pull himself out of it.
 He may need to be evaluated for hospitalisation.
 Medication may also be necessary.

 If you have reason to suspect that your adolescent might be seriously depressed or suicidal, seek appropriate help immediately.
 You may want to contact your physician for advice or a referral.
 Even if a present threat of suicide doesn’t seem to be part of the picture, you should still take definite steps to deal with the depression.
 Listen carefully to your son when he talks about his problems.
 Take his feelings seriously.
 Get a physician’s evaluation of his condition and be willing to consider appropriate medication (antidepressants can normalise disturbances in neurotransmitter function in the brain and are neither addictive nor an “escape from reality”).

 We also recommend that you seek professional counselling for your teen and the entire family without delay.
-Call us.
+Call us or write to email@example.com.
 Focus on the Family Malaysia’s Counselling department can provide you with a list of qualified counsellors in your area who specialise in dealing with problems of this nature.
 Our counsellors will also be happy to discuss your situation with you over the phone.

 © 1999, 2012 Focus on the Family.
 All rights reserved.
 Used with permission.